designsecurity/progpilot/docs/SPECIFY_ANALYSIS.md

         ]
 }
 ```
-Mandatory properties :
+Mandatory properties:
 - [Name](#name-property), language

-Optional properties :
+Optional properties:
 - [instanceof](#instanceof-property), [prevent](#prevent-property), [parameters](#parameters-property), [is_object](#is_object-property), [is_array](#is_array-property), [array_index](#array_index-property), [is_function](#is_function-property)

 ## Configure sanitizers
 - $obj_context->inputs->setSanitizers($file_sanitizers);
 - $obj_context->inputs->getSanitizers();

-Where *$file_sanitizers* is a json file (or an array of json files) like below :
+Where *$file_sanitizers* is a json file (or an array of json files) like below:
 ```javascript
 {
     "sanitizers": [